PhenyoEstherRasekedi/Data-Analysis-Capstone-Project-2/README.md

 ### Project Overview

 This data analysis project aims to provide insights into the latest passenger survey results of Dano Airlines that shows satisfaction rate dipped under 50% for the first time ever.
-By analysing various aspects of the survey results, I seek to analyze the data to find the key areas for the leadership team to focus on and data driven recommendations to get back on track.
+By analysing various aspects of the survey results, I seek to analyze the data to find the key areas for the leadership team to focus on and give data driven recommendations to get back on track.

 ### Data Sources